milaan9/Machine_Learning_Algorithms_from_Scratch/README.md

 <small><small><i>
-Introduction to Python - available from XXX
+Introduction to Python - available from https://github.com/milaan9/Python4DataScience

 The original version was written by Rajath Kumar and is available at https://github.com/rajathkumarmp/Python-Lectures.